freedomofpress/securedrop-docs/docs/appendices/glossary.rst

 Submission Key
 --------------

-The Submission Key is the GPG keypair used to encrypt and decrypt messages and attachments sent to your SecureDrop.
+The Submission Key is the GPG keypair used to encrypt and decrypt messages and files sent to your SecureDrop.
 Because the public key and private key must be treated very differently, we sometimes refer to them explicitly as the Submission Public Key and the Submission Private Key.

 The Submission Public Key is uploaded to your SecureDrop servers as part of the installation process.
 Once your SecureDrop is online, anyone will be able to download it.

-The Submission Private Key is used to decrypt all submissions to your SecureDrop and *must be kept offline and safe*.
+The Submission Private Key is used to decrypt all messages and files sent to your SecureDrop and *must be kept offline and safe*.
 It should only be kept in an offline virtual machine on a SecureDrop Workstation or on offline backup storage.